 Competency Based Pay

-Competency-based pay is a compensation system rewarding employees for their competencies, specific skills, knowledge, and behaviors, diverging from traditional models that prioritize job titles or hierarchical positions.
+Competency-based pay is a compensation system rewarding employees for their competencies, skills, knowledge, experience, and behaviors, diverging from traditional models that prioritize job titles or hierarchical positions.
 This strategy evaluates both tangible and intangible contributions of an employee, focusing on how the direct application of their unique competencies boosts organizational performance.

 It fosters a lively work environment where employees feel motivated to improve and broaden their skills, actively engaging in improving their skills and directly linking their personal growth to their compensation.
 By valuing competencies over titles, this approach supports a more agile and responsive organizational structure, where adaptability and skill proficiency become key drivers of both individual and company success.